 Walking the talk is irreplaceable step #1.
 If you don’t do it, you have virtually no chance of changing the culture.

-If you want to build, improve and/or sustain an honorable, values-based culture in your organization, you can do it if you follow the 6 Keys You Can Use to Unlock and Rock Your Company Culture.
+If you want to build, improve and/or sustain an honorable, values-based culture in your organization, you can do it if you follow the 6 Keys to Unlock and Rock Your Company Culture.

 - Walk the talk